cognitedata/inso-bootstrap-cli/README.md

 # InSo Bootstrap CLI

-> **NOTE:** The Cognite Industry Solution (InSo) team provides the inso-bootstrap CLI as-is.
+> **NOTE:** The Cognite Strategic Customer Services (SCS) team provides the inso-bootstrap CLI as-is.
 It is not an officially supported Cognite CLI with product-grade SLOs.

-Use the **inso-bootstrap CLI** to configure and bootstrap a new Cognite Data Fusion (CDF) project with CDF groups, datasets, and RAW databases.
-The CLI separates data by sources, use-cases, and user-input levels.
-You can also use the CLI to maintain existing CDF projects.
+Use the **inso-bootstrap CLI** to configure and bootstrap a new Cognite Data Fusion (CDF) project with CDF groups, datasets, and Raw databases.
+You can use the CLI to separate data by different levels or groupings of data.
+For example, you can separate data by data sources, use cases, user input, location, site, etc.

+The CLI restricts the structure of the datasets and the groups it supports, and you may or may not be able to use the CLI to maintain existing CDF projects.

 ## Table of Content